cmungall/term-enrichment-protocol/README.md

 The protocol is designed to be simple to implement for basic implementations, yet more extensible for advanced uses.

+## Default GO client

+The protocol allows any client to connected to any server provided the server implements the protocol.
+In addition, downstream components can be hooked in - e.g. a 3rd party visualization can be hooked.

 ## Documentation

 See: